 Kiwi may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Kiwi originated in East Asia, where it is called kei ji gwo and míhóutáo, among other names.
-The latter name means “macaque fruit,” a nod to monkeys who discovered the fruit long before humans did.
 Kiwis are now grown commercially across the globe, including in New Zealand, where the crop has been successful and widespread.
 In fact, the fruit was known as gooseberry until entrepreneurial New Zealanders rebranded it with the name of the fuzzy, brown-skinned kiwi bird living all over their islands.

 Yes.
-The flesh of kiwis can be firm and slippery—two qualities that increase the risk of choking.
-To reduce the risk, serve ripe, soft kiwi (it should be sweetly fragrant and give slightly when pressed) and cut the fruit in age-appropriate ways.
+The flesh of kiwis can be firm and slippery, two qualities that increase the risk of choking.
+To reduce the risk, prepare and serve kiwi in an age-appropriate way.
 As always, make sure to create a safe eating environment and stay within an arm’s reach of a baby during mealtime.
 For more information, visit our section on gagging and choking and familiarize yourself with common choking hazards.

 No. While kiwi is not considered to be a common food allergen, allergies to kiwi are being increasingly reported, with reactions ranging from mild to severe.
 Additionally, some individuals may be sensitive to actinidin, an enzyme that is naturally present in kiwi, and can also be used as a meat tenderizer in other foods.